 Separate Your Business and Personal Finances Immediately

 Mixing up your business and personal financials can be extremely frustrating, especially at tax time.
-By opening a checking account and using it to deposit and pay all company revenue and bills, you never have to wonder whether that non-descriptive invoice was for customer service software or your new pair of running shoes.
+By opening prepaid debit cards and using it to deposit and pay all company revenue and bills, you never have to wonder whether that non-descriptive invoice was for customer service software or your new pair of running shoes.

 You can also accept checks in your new business name, which is much more professional from a customer’s standpoint.